New York - 1st Floor Layout 1 - 1941-1945

 Small 3-rail Layout

 This layout was built for the opening of the New York Hall of Science in 1941 and stayed there for several years up until just prior to the end of the war.
 The illustration of this layout shown below is from page 31 of The Roar of the Rails booklet that was published during the war years (It is dated 1944) to keep interest in railroad modeling alive despite the absence of new model train products due to wartime restrictions.
-This layout was distinguished by its wood cutout and layered trees, which can be seen in the layout photo below.
-Click on the image to view them in larger size.
+This layout was distinguished by its wood cutout and layered trees, which can be seen in the layout photo above.
+Click here to view them in larger size.

 The First Layout - Illustration courtesy of Lonny Beno

-The full page from The Roar of the Rails (1944) - Illustration courtesy of Lonny Beno
+The full page from The Roar of the Rails (1944) - Illustration courtesy of

 The track plan below is my attempt to approximate the track plan of the first layout which occupied the first floor of the Gilbert Hall of Science between its opening in 1941 and 1945.
 It is based on the photos above.